Table of Contents

-For these pixels to illuminate as a picture, required signals are sent over the cables and connectors.
+Required signals are sent over the cables and connectors for these pixels to illuminate as a picture.
 The signal sent are so fast that when seen on the screen, the color changes frequently and projects a moving picture.

-Earlier, analog signals were transmitted through the connectors and cables.
+Earlier, analog signals were transmitted through connectors and cables.
 But as technology advanced, the priority of digital signals over analog started to increase.
-Still, some devices that have analog signals have immense popularity for SCART and Component signals.
+Still, some devices with analog signals have immense popularity for SCART and Component signals.
 Let’s understand both.

 SCART stands for Syndicat des Constructeursd’AppareilsRadiorécepteurs et Téléviseurs or Radio and Television Receiver Manufacturers.
 SCART connections gained popularity in Europe to connect AV equipment like TVs, DVD Players, VCRs, and gaming consoles.
 The use of SCART has reduced over the years, but its popularity remained the same.
 It is still used in some of the AV equipment.

 When a device through the SCART connector is turned on, the TV will switch to the appropriate AV channel even after being awakened from the standby mode.
 SCART can also be used for high-definition signals like 720p, 720i, 1080p and 1080i.
 With the advent of digital technology with HDMI capabilities, the use of SCART has significantly reduced.
 But it remains a favorite of many.

 SCART is a female connection that looks like this.

 The male pins from the SCART cable are connected to this connection.